About GE Healthcare

 A vision-based, patient-monitoring system to address the following:

-The next stage is the Grand Finale that will be held on April 2017.
+The Grand Finale was held on April 2017.

-The 3 winning teams will work with GE to develop their ideas further and build a fully-functional prototype.
-The winning team will be awarded a cash prize of $6000.
+The three winning teams worked with GE to develop their ideas further and build a fully-functional prototype.
+The winning team was awarded a cash prize of $6000.

-GE will provide the winning solution as a part of their affordable healthcare technology to the people who need it the most.
+GE would provide the winning solution as part of its affordable healthcare technology to the people who need it the most.